Ayo1a/Final-research-project/README.md

 ### **Computational Complexity of IIM Properties**

 The Iterative Independent Model (IIM) exhibits several structural properties that provide insights into network behavior.
 However, analyzing these properties involves a mix of computational challenges.
-While some properties are computationally tractable, others fall under NP-complete problems, making them infeasible to compute for large graphs.
+While some properties are computationally tractable, others fall under NP-complete problems, making them computationally infeasible.

-It is essential to understand that due to computational limitations, it is not possible to check all parameters for large graphs comprehensively.
-As such, the analysis often focuses on key properties that can be efficiently calculated, while using approximations or heuristics for intractable problems.
-This highlights the balance between theoretical rigor and practical feasibility in studying IIM-generated graphs.
+It is essential to understand that due to computational limitations, it is not possible to test all parameters comprehensively.
+Therefore the analysis in the project focuses on key characteristics that can be efficiently calculated.

 #### **Spectral Gap**